-1.2 Office Staff
+1.1 Office Staff

 Office of the Minister

+Ministers are entitled to staff and resources to assist them in the performance of their duties.
 Staff provide support to the Minister in fulfilling portfolio responsibilities.
-It is therefore essential that the Minister communicates clearly to staff members:
+It is important for the Minister to make sure their staff members are aware of:

 - the roles and responsibilities of the portfolio within the overall policy platform of government; and

 - the scope and sensitivities attached to the Minister’s portfolio.